rowellx68/hexo-tag-theta360/README.md

 ```

 ## Styling
 By default, the `iframe` has no styling at all.
-You will need to apply your own styles using CSS by targetting the `hexo-tag-theta360` class.
+You will need to apply your own styles using CSS by targeting the `hexo-tag-theta360` class.

 An example style could be